CiscoDevNet/cloud-cml/README.md

 - `aws.bucket`.
 This is the name of the bucket where the software and the reference platform files are stored.
 Must be accessible per the policy / role defined above
 - `aws.region`.
 This defines the region of the bucket and typically matches the region of the AWS CLI as configured above
 - `aws.flavor`.
 The flavor / instance type to be used for the AWS CML instance.
 Typically a metal instance
 - `aws.profile`.
 The name of the permission profile to be used for the instance.
-This needs to permit access to the S3 bucket with the software and reference platforms
+This needs to permit access to the S3 bucket with the software and reference platforms.
+In the example given above, this was named "s3-access-for-ec2"
 - `aws.keyname`.
 SSH key name which needs to be installed on AWS EC2.
 This key will be injected into the instance using cloud-init.
 - `aws.disk_size`.
 The size of the disk in gigabytes.
 64 is a good starting value but this truly depends on the kind of nodes and the planned instance lifetime.